 PLEASE NOTE: As of July 2013, the Independent Foreclosure Review (IFR) ended at all mortgage servicers supervised by the Federal Reserve that were subject to foreclosure-related enforcement actions.
 The mortgage servicers reached an agreement in principle with the Office of the Comptroller of the Currency and the Board of Governors of the Federal Reserve System to provide approximately $10 billion in cash payments and other assistance to help borrowers.
 As of January 2017, the IFR Payment Agreement has concluded.
+The Federal Reserve has published a report providing final data on the cash payments made and the foreclosure prevention assistance provided under the Payment Agreement.
 More information regarding the Payment Agreement can be found here.

 Background and History